 Your 2005-2010 Mustang's stock upper strut mounts are soft and prone to failure especially when installing upgraded suspension parts.
 That is why BMR includes a set of harder durometer, Ford Performance Strut Mounts.
 These Strut Mounts are the same exact ones that were found as original equipment on the 2011-2014 Shelby GT500 Coupes.Application.

-This BMR Lowering Spring Package is designed for use on all 2005-2010 Ford Mustang models.Technical Note.
+This BMR Lowering Spring Package is designed for use on 2005-2010 Ford Mustang GT and V6 models.Technical Note.

 Please note that the Rear Lower Control Arm Brackets included in this Kit are designed to be installed with BMR's own Lower Control Arms.
 So, it should be noted that modifications will be required when installing these brackets with the original, stock factory rear lower control arms.